Tim-CYLiao/shell-script-for-fit2gpx-and-backup/README.md

     brew install gpsbabel

->3.Set working directory to fit file folder(also can be folder which save backup file):
+>3.Set the working directory to fit file folder(also can be the folder which stores backup file):

     cd path